mageni/.github/profile/README.md

 > “[A]nyone who . . . makes a fair use of the work is not an infringer of the copyright with respect to such use.”
 Sony Corp. of Am. v.
 Universal City Studios, Inc., 464 U.S. 417, 433 (1984).

+All the code published by Mageni on GitHub is GPL-covered and/or by any other free software license and is lawfully used as authorized by 17 U.S.C. § 107.
 So feel free to use the code.

 ### Three rights to consider